violaberg/sloth-yoga-site/README.md

 ### **Contact Us Page**

-This page allows user to contact studio through form to book a yoga class or ask any additional questions that may arise, find opening times and location of Sloth Yoga studio.
+This page allows user to contact studio through form to book a yoga class or ask any additional questions that may arise, find opening times and location of Sloth Yoga studio on map.

 ### **Footer**